guygurari/hep-th-harvester/README.md

   first (long) run, download resumes from the most recent paper.
   Subsequent runs only download new papers.

-* `pdfs/get-and-filter-arxiv-pdfs.pl` : Download PDFs from an arXiv S3 bucket,
+* `pdfs/download-arxiv-pdf-files.pl` : Download PDFs from an arXiv S3
-  and upload the `hep-th` ones to S3.
+  bucket, and optionally upload the `hep-th` ones to S3.
 Relies on having an up-to-date database to figure out which papers are in hep-th.  *Note:* The arXiv bucket is 'requester pays'.
 To avoid bandwidth costs, it is best to run this script on an EC2 instance in the bucket's region, US-East (Virginia).